Enabling “device flow”

 }

-The authorization server extracts the value of “responseContent” and sends it back to the client as a device authorization response (step #5.
+The authorization server extracts the value of “responseContent” and sends it back to the client as a device authorization response (step #5 in Device Flow Diagram.
 Details omitted).

 “Verification URI”